Mall damaged by freighter reopens in time for Super Bowl

 Some visitors were there out of curiosity.

 Seeing what happened took some effort, though.
 A wall 30 feet high and 250 feet long hides the worst of the damage from shoppers.
 Some went out onto the wharf to get a better look.
-One woman, oblivious to the ``wet paint″ signs, got white paint all over her hands as she struggled to peer over the wall.
+One woman, oblivious to the ``wet paint″ signs, got white paint all over her hands as she struggled to see over the wall.

 ``The Riverwalk is as safe as it ever was _ more so,″ Fire Department Superintendent Warren McDaniels said.

 The mall, which has 120 stores, had 100 of them ready to open Thursday.
 Seven more expected to open within the next few days.
 Some of the damaged stores have reopened in smaller spaces in the mall.